statina1986/k8s-platform-addon-operator/modules/320-qvantel-glue/README.md

 </td>
 		<td><div>

-Selector for namespaces from which sync SqlInstaller resources.
+Selector for namespaces from which sync CqlInstaller resources.
 Default is `platform` namespace.

 </div>
 </td>